This is an example settings file.# To make changes, copy this into your user directory and remove the .example extension

 Customizing behavior

-talon-ai-tools can be configured by changing settings in any .talon file.
+file.
 You can copy any of the following settings, uncomment them, and change the values to customize which model you use or its runtime behavior.

-# To make changes, copy this into your user directory and remove the .example extension
+# This is an example settings file.# To make changes, copy this into your user directory and remove the .example extension

 # user.model_system_prompt = "You are an assistant helping an office worker to be more productive."

-# Use codeium instead of Github Copilot
+# Use codeium instead of Github Copilot# tag(): user.codeium

 Adding custom prompts

 You do not need to fork the repository to add your own custom prompts.
-Copy the file below, place it anywhere inside your talon user/ directory and follow the pattern of the key value mapping.
+Copy the file below, place it anywhere inside your talon user/

-# and thus can be used like normal alongside all of the other model commands
+# Copy this file into your user directory and add your own custom prompts# Any prompts in this list are automatically added into the <user.modelPrompt> capture# and thus can be used like normal alongside all of the other model commands

-list: user.customPrompt
+list: user.customPrompt-

 # Example of a custom prompt that is unique to a user's personal workflow